 C – Syndicate of Underwriters

 In this arrangement, more than one investment bankInvestment BankInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. is involved in selling the company’s shares.
 Out of these banks, one will lead and form a syndicate, as well as form a mutually beneficial alliance with others.

 #3 – Engagement Letter

-After selecting the investment bank an engagement letter will be prepared by both the party in which all the terms and condition are mentioned like all the pocket expenses incurred by underwriter will be reimburse by the issuing company, underwriter discount which is difference between the sale price of share to the public and purchase price of the underwriter from the company.
+After selecting the investment bank, an engagement letter will be prepared by both the party in which all the terms and conditions are mentioned like all the out of pocket expenses incurred by the underwriter will be reimbursed by the issuing company, underwriter discount, which is the difference between the sale price of the share to the public and purchase price of the underwriter from the company.

 #4 – Letter of Intent